Divi Builder Review: A Smart Choice for Agencies and Freelancers

 The screenshot of Theme Builder screen on Divi Builder.

-👁️ Display Condition
+## Display Condition

 The theme builder feature of Divi Builder comes with a display condition feature.
-Meaning that you can assign a custom template to certain area on your website.
+Meaning that you can assign a custom template to a certain area on your website.
 For instance, you can assign a custom header template to a specific page or post.

 Sure, you can also apply the template globally on your website.